Post from Jan 2018 (edited Nov 2019)

 One of the hardest things in redoing a room is deciding on the right hardware for your space.
 You want the right finish, with the right size with the right design.

-Lets start at the beginning and walk thru all the stages needed to choose the right sliding barn door hardware.
+Lets start at the beginning and walk thru all the stages needed to choose the right sliding door hardware.

 1. Choosing the right color sliding hardware.